oliveira-michel/guias-api/design-rest-api/guia.md

 ## _Status of this document_

-_This is an "alive" document where the author is updating with day-by-day experience.
+_This is a living document where the author is updating with day-by-day experience.
 Therefore, it may never arrive in its final version.
-However, the published content already accumulates project experiences that totaled a few hundred REST APIs._
+However, the published content already accumulates project experiences that sum up a few hundred REST APIs._

 Este é um documento "vivo" em que o autor está atualizando com a experiência do dia a dia.
 Portanto, nunca pode chegar em sua versão final.
 No entanto, o conteúdo publicado já acumula experiências de projetos que totalizaram algumas centenas de REST APIs.